 Day 1 – Arrival in Addis Ababa

 Today is set aside as an arrival day in the wondrous land of Abyssinia.
-After arrival at Bole International Airport and taking care of passport control and luggage formalities, you will be met by our representative outside the departures hall and driven to your hotel nearby.
+After arrival at Bole International Airport and taking care of passport control and luggage formalities, you will be met by our representative outside the departure hall and driven to your hotel nearby.
 Here you will be met by your tour leader, and tonight we will have the opportunity to discuss our exciting adventure together in more detail.

 Day 2 – Flight from Addis Ababa to Jimma